Iran Missile Strike On Israel Sparks Fears In Global Oil Markets

 According to the Statistical Review of World Energy, Iran produced approximately 3.9 million barrels per day in 2023, ranking as the seventh-largest oil producer globally and contributing nearly 5% of total global output.
 This substantial production means any prolonged disruption could have far-reaching consequences for the stability of global energy supplies and the prices consumers ultimately pay for fuel.

-Iran also holds the world's fourth-largest proven crude oil reserves and is a major member of OPEC, historically producing around 3-4 million barrels per day.
+Iran also holds the world's fourth-largest proven crude oil reserves and is a major member of the Organization of the Petroleum Exporting Countries, historically producing around 3-4 million barrels per day.
 This makes Iran a key player in maintaining a balanced global oil supply and influencing market prices.

 However, the country's oil exports have faced significant hurdles due to international sanctions, particularly by the U.S. and European countries.
 Despite these restrictions, Iran's oil potential continues to have a significant impact on global energy markets.